gchq/sleeper/docs/development/test-strategy.md

   - TDD is preferred in all cases
   - Test coverage should be improved as soon as possible

 We also write system tests for all features that are not experimental.
+This is our system test suite in JUnit.
 We keep the number of system tests per feature low, as these tests are relatively slow to run.
 They should verify that each feature is functional when deployed in AWS, and test properties such as performance and throughput.
-When we add a new feature, we add one or two simple cases to this test suite, as a complement to more detailed unit testing.
+When we add a new feature, we add some simple coverage to verify it still works when deployed, at most one or two cases as a complement to more detailed unit testing.
+This should cover things like problems with permissions or networking configuration, that would only show up when deployed.

+We consider performance testing when we want to provide guarantees about the scalability or performance of the system.
+We also use this to try to discover any differences in behaviour at scale, or bugs that only show up with a large amount of data or processes.
+This is included in our JUnit system test suite.

+We try to avoid needing manual testing.
+If any behaviour in the system breaks, we want to know about it from one of the tests described above.
+Manual testing should usually be purely exploratory.

 ### JUnit test classes